We're enjoying our new Gainesville location at 3780 NW 83rd St.

 Bladder cancer is more common among men; however, the American Urological Association reported 16,000 women suffering from this condition in 2016.
 When this happens, there is a potential of tumors developing along the urinary system, thus obstructing paths and causing overflow incontinence.
 Hematuria, the presence of blood in the urine stream, is a common sign of bladder cancer.

+There are also different treatment plans for women (and men) who have more severe urinary incontinence, so don’t be afraid to talk to your doctor.
+The sooner you address the problem, the more successful the treatment will be.
 Remember that losing control of your bladder is often a symptom of other underlying diseases or conditions, so it is important to seek care and treatment right away.